-- (Note 1) Of the above amounts the transaction amounts do not include consumption taxes, while the year-end balance includes consumption taxes. - (Note 2) The purchase price is determined upon negotiations, taking into account market prices. - (Note 3) Interest rates on lending of funds are reasonably determined by taking into account market rates.
-In addition, the lending is not secured by collateral. - (Note 4) Interest rates for payment of interest on deposits received are reasonably determined by taking into account market rates. - (Note 5) The Company guarantees the borrowings of Lion Corporation (Korea) and PT.
+- (Note 1) Of the above amounts the transaction amounts do not include consumption taxes, while the year-end balance includes consumption taxes. - (Note 2) The purchase price is determined upon negotiations, taking into account market prices. - (Note 3) The Group has introduced the Cash Management System (CMS).
+As it is practically difficult to aggregate trading amounts of each transaction under financial transactions using CMS, only the year-end amounts are disclosed.
+In addition, interest rates are reasonably determined by taking into account market rates. - (Note 4) The Company guarantees the borrowings of Lion Corporation (Korea) and PT.
 Lion Wings from financial institutions and receives guarantee fees based on amount.
-The trading amounts show the outstanding amounts guaranteed at the fiscal year-end
+The trading amounts show the outstanding amounts guaranteed at the fiscal yearend.

-9. Notes on Revenue Recognition
+8. Notes on Revenue Recognition